The Attingham Trust

 The Attingham Trust is an educational charitable trust.
-It offers specialised study courses, primarily for people professionally engaged in the field, on country houses, their collections and settings, and on the history and contents of English royal palaces.
+It offers specialised study courses, primarily for people professionally engaged in the field, on historic houses, their collections and settings, and on the history and contents of English royal palaces.

 Who set it up?

 The first Attingham Summer School was set up in 1952 to offer American curators the opportunity to become acquainted with the fabric and contents of British country houses.
-Its founders were Helen Lowenthal, of the Education Department of the Victoria and Albert Museum, and Sir George Trevelyan, a pioneer of adult education and Warden of Attingham Park.
+Its founders were Helen Lowenthal, founder of the Education Department at the Victoria and Albert Museum, and Sir George Trevelyan, a pioneer of adult education and Warden of Attingham Park.
 A Summer School has been organised every year since that date.
 The School has had a succession of notable scholars as Directors, notably Helena Hayward and Dr Geoffrey Beard.

 What courses does the Trust provide?

 Three residential summer programmes are organised by the Trust each year.

 The courses offer a unique opportunity to became acquainted with the history, architecture and contents of historic buildings and their gardens and estates, and to study how they are managed and interpreted today by a wide variety of owners, both public and private.
 They aim to reflect the most up-to-date current research in the various fields they study, and to offer lectures and tuition of the highest quality.

 The historic houses and royal palaces of Britain hold exceptional collections far beyond the scope of British fine and decorative arts.
 They are particularly strong, for example, in French decorative arts and Italian, Dutch and Flemish paintings.
 For specialists in a wide range of disciplines, the collections offer very considerable opportunities for intensive privileged study.

 Members may only attend once on the Summer School and Royal Collection Studies.